ccollicutt/swiftacular/README.md

 $ . ansiblerc
 # Test connectivity to virtual machiens
 $ ans -m ping all
-# Run the playbook
+# Run the playbook to deploy Swift!
 $ pb site.yml
 ```

-## Requirements

-* Vagrant and Virtualbox
-* Enough resources on your computer to run seven vms

 ## Features

 * Run OpenStack Swift on your local computer, but with multiple servers
 * Replication network is used, which means this could be a basis for a geo-replication system
 * SSL - Keystone is configured to use SSL and the Swift Proxy is itself proxied by an SSL server
+* Sparse files to back Swift disks
+* A few short tests to upload files into Swift

+## Requirements

+* Vagrant and Virtualbox
+* Enough resources on your computer to run seven vms

 ## Networking